inglada/iota2/doc/source/IOTA2_parameters.rst

 *Notes*
     If set, iota2 will spend time to check it's inputs.
     If errors comes during the iota² run, please send it back to us.
-We will add it as new check
+We will add it as new check.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++